 CSB 3000 – Computer and Business Ethics

-MGT 1100 - Business Orientation (Required for Data Analytics and ICT concentrations)
+MGT 1100 - Business Orientation (Required for ICT concentration)

 CIS 1100 - Computer & Info Sys